-It’s rare that I feel this good about myself after I play a game.
-Still playing, I should say, as I’m currently working my way through My Oasis.
+It's rare that I feel this good about myself after I play a game—or still playing, as I'm currently working my way through My Oasis.

 A free-to-play mobile app available through Google Play and the iTunes App Store, this stylistic, gorgeously animated clicker sets you up with a simple task: cultivate a floating island by watering it, seeding it with plants, and filling it with animals.

 I used to be big on gaming before university torpedoed the habit, and since then I've severely cut back on my immersive habits in order to cope with a busy, high-stress career.

 That doesn't mean I've given up on games entirely, however, or that I don't seek them out.

 So imagine my surprise and relief when My Oasis showed itself to be the perfect sort of game for the busy professional: beautiful and anxiety-free, but not aged down for children.

 This game is perfect if you work a 9-to-5 and you're looking for something you can play for five minutes before bed.